ChengYangUmich/WRsubmission/README.md

   - `With SI - logistic regression on distribution` Improved results with SI, False negative + False postive cases + reduced cases of False negative

 ## Additional Note
-Related algorithms are highly customized for this study, including hyperparameters,(e.g. the Fourier terms, Huber-Hinge regularization, penalty coefficient etc.).
+Related algorithms are highly customized for this study, including hyperparameters (e.g. the Fourier terms, Huber-Hinge regularization, penalty coefficient etc.) and the way functions are evaluated.
 Applying these algoritms to other studys requires additional and careful effort of customization.
 Besides, the gradient descent solver function `hhlsngd.m` is quite coarse and maybe unstable under some conditions.